akkinoc/intellij-idea-settings-2017/README.md

 * Default
     * Enable annotation processing: ON

+### Build, Execution, Deployment > Coverage

+* When new coverage is gathered
+    * Replace active suites with the new one

 ### Languages & Frameworks > Schemas and DTDs

 * Ignored Schemas and DTDs: